Green-Software-Foundation/speakers/src/pages/speakers/gael-duez.md

   - Change management
 travel:
   locations: Willing to travel worldwide
-  payAndExpenses: "Payment is to be discussed regarding the audience size, the level of personalization as well as the type of client (NGO, bCorp, Education, public sector & private sector companies"
+  payAndExpenses: "Payment is to be discussed regarding the audience size, the level of personalization as well as the type of client (NGO, bCorp, Education, public sector & private sector companies)"
 isMAPA: false
 coaching: false
 notes: "Past 3 months talks include HSCB Continental Europe (EN), Center Park (EN), Medef (FR) and DigitalReunion (FR).
 Being based in La Réunion (while still working mostly in Europe), I can easily speak in events happening in East Africa."